xxblx/homemanager/README.md

   * Append `*/5     *       *       *       *       /system/sdcard/config/userscripts/camera_setup_script > /system/sdcard/config/userscripts/camera_setup_log` - in this example the command executes every 5 minutes and saves the last configuration json to the log file.

 # Additional information
-## Motion detect
+## Motion detection
-Cameras need swap to be enabled for motion detection.
+Cameras require swap for motion detection.
 See [this issue](https://github.com/EliasKotlyar/Xiaomi-Dafang-Hacks/issues/552).
 Note, `script/camera_startup_script` includes all required steps.
 If you followed the installation instructions, additional actions are not required.

 ### Telegram notifications
 * Set `NOTIFICATIONS_SETTINGS['telegram']` = `True` in `homemanager/conf.py`